Q: I’ve been told that it’s important to have “major” cards to achieve a good credit score. The question is, what’s considered a major credit card?

 The only exception to this rule is when the issuing bank and payment network are the same company.

 Visa and MasterCard do not issue cards (they only operate as networks) so that means you will never see them listed on a credit report.
-However American Express and Discover do directly issue most of their cards, so you will see their name listed if you have a card issued by them.
+Conversely, AmEx and Discover do directly issue most of their cards to consumers, so you will see their name listed if you have a card issued by these networks.

 Either way, all four companies are considered to be major credit cards.
 For scoring purposes, they all receive equal weight.
 One isn’t considered “best” or better over another in terms of building credit.